Anessen/PSFalcon/Basic-Scripts.md

 }
 ```
 ## Find duplicate hosts and hide them
-**NOTE**: PSFalcon includes a command called `Find-FalconDuplicate` which will analyze the result of a `Get-FalconHost -Detailed` command to find potential duplicates (through grouping by hostname, then sorting by `last_seen` time and selecting all but the most recent).

 **WARNING**: `Find-FalconDuplicate` only determines whether or not a device is a "duplicate" by hostname in this example.
 There may be a legitimate reason that two devices have the same hostname in your environment.
 It is your responsibility to determine whether or not the hosts reported by `Find-FalconDuplicate` are correct.
 This script does not provide you with an opportunity to review those hosts before they are hidden, but it does output a list after the hiding is complete.
 If devices are hidden incorrectly they will continue to communicate with Falcon and can be restored from the trash using their `aid` value and `Invoke-FalconHostAction`.
 ```powershell
 #Requires -Version 5.1 -Modules @{ModuleName="PSFalcon";ModuleVersion='2.1'}